griffithlab/civic-docs/docs/using/searching.rst

 The the main query builder interface **(C-J)** allows users to specify a precise description of the results they wish to see, by building queries of the entity's attributes.

 The match criteria selector **(C)** switches between using **ALL** or **ANY** of the attributes specified when performing a search.
 When 'all' is selected, then only results that match every attribute value the user specifies will be returned.
-If 'any' is selcted then results will be returned if they match any of the user-specified values.
+If 'any' is selected then results will be returned if they match any of the user-specified values.

 Queries are constructed by adding (or removing) entity attribute rows **(G)** using the add attribute and remove attribute buttons **(I)**.
 Upon initially loading the search interface, a single attribute row will be displayed.
 Choose an attribute of interest using the attribute selector **(D)**.
 Depending on the attribute, several additional form elements will be displayed **(E-F, H)**.